-District 27: Blake Farenthold represents Texas district 27.
+District 27: Michael Cloud represents Texas district 27.
 He is against efforts to address climate change.
-He has said, "Global warming is scare tactic used by groups with a political agenda."

 District 28: Henry Cuellar represents district 28.
 The Democrat has a weak record of voting with the environment.
 He voted to prevent the EPA from regulating CO2 as a contributor to climate change.